 Caroline Marie June Simpson

 Hello there!
-I am a digital fabrication and handcraft jewelry artist.
+My name is Caroline Simpson, originally born and raised in Virginia Beach, VA.
+I have been a passionate artist since my childhood, pursuing my dream of becoming a masterful and meaningful jewelry artist.
+I currently live and work in Philadelphia, PA, U.S. I am a digital fabrication and handcraft jewelry artist.
 My studio MARIE JUNE Jewelry explores the possibilities of coalescing traditional jewelry-making and 3D digital fabrication.

-My passion is in creating jewelry that inspire ingenuity, empower individuality, and stimulate appreciation of the natural complexities we often overlook.
+My passion is in creating jewelry that inspires ingenuity, empowers individuality, and stimulates appreciation of the natural complexities we often overlook.
 My jewelry are made with heart and passion; with a little bit of curiosity, but mostly dedication.

 Customer happiness and product quality are the core values of my studio.
 MARIE JUNE is constantly in the search of artwork that excites contemplation and joyfulness.